Finding Contentment and Joy in the Christian Life

 This sounds so simple but the truth is we don’t always trust that God loves us.
 We sometimes see God as this distant being somewhere in the sky instead of a loving Heavenly Father who is near to us.
 When we doubt God’s love, it’s easy for us to doubt God’s intentions towards us and feel as if He can’t be trusted with our lives.
 We try to keep God at a distance instead of bringing our pain and disappointment to Him.
 We try to keep parts of our lives to ourselves instead of seeking His plan or vision.

-The truth is God cares about what happens to us.
-1 Peter 5:7 says “Cast all your anxiety on him because he cares for you.”
 God wants us to bring our hurts and fears to Him.
 He loves us deeply and desires to comfort us.

-Romans 8:31-39 reminds us that nothing can separate us from God’s love.
+Likewise, Romans 8:31-39 reminds us that nothing can separate us from God’s love.
 God deeply cares for us.
 He even sent His own son to die on the cross so that we can be His children.
 Once we begin to truly accept God’s love, we can find contentment because we can trust that He has our best interest in mind.

 Woman sitting outside holding sparkler and smiling illustrates contentment